lpil/photobank/README.md

 ### Backend

-The data provider for the Frontend.
-An API written in Ruby.
+The data provider for the Frontend, a REST API.

+Currently there one implementation in Ruby and one in Elixir.